02

 Start from Scratch

-In the best interest of the company’s future and our customers, we rebuilt Benchmark’s email marketing web app from the ground up and released it January 2018.
+In the best interest of customers and the company’s future, we fully rebuilt Benchmark’s email marketing web app, releasing it January 2018.

 Mobile screens from the product redesign